SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We now fill the density with a color scale that represent the temperature.
+lastly, we can fill the density with a color scale that represents the temperature.

 ```R
 ggplot(lincoln_weather, aes(x = `Mean Temperature [F]`, y = `Month`, fill = ..x..)) +